 There is one place in Nepal that will always hold a special place in my heart: Hotel at the End of the Universe, Nagarkot.
 When I first came to Nepal in summer 2013, I spent over five weeks in the hotel working on a novel manuscript (that didn’t find a publisher) and just hanging out.
-During that time, the hotel workers became my friends, and the hotel my home away from home.
+During that time, the workers of Hotel at the End of the Universe became my friends, and the hotel my home away from home.

 In January 2015, I made my second visit to Nepal during my winter holiday.
 This time, my friends from End of the Universe came to pick me up straight from the airport.
 I spent a few days in another town, but I mostly stayed in Nagarkot.

-Now, it was time for my third stay in End of the Universe.
+Now, it was time for my third stay in Hotel at the End of the Universe.
 Besides that, my friends also invited me to stay in their homes in the rural areas – something we had been talking about ever since my first visit.

 Hotel at the End of the Universe is a hotel only by name.
 Sure, tourists come to the hotel and pay for their stay, but hotel is not really the right word.
 Instead, it’s a relaxed set of cottages on a high hill that feels much more cosy than a big hotel.
 There are no televisions, so the evening entertainment consists of hanging out.
 Sometimes, the workers play traditional Nepalese songs with not-so-traditionally-Nepalese instruments like djembe drums and didgeridoos.